Keith Hall (politician)

-W. Keith Hall (born July 3, 1959) is an American politician and a Democratic member of the Kentucky House of Representatives representing District 93 until January 2015.
-He was defeated for renomination in the primary.
+W. Keith Hall (born July 3, 1959) is an American politician and former Democratic member of the Kentucky House of Representatives who represented district 93 from 2001 to 2015.
+He was defeated for renomination in 2014.

 In 2016 he was convicted by the FBI of bribing a state inspector and identity theft and was jailed for seven years.

 Education

 Hall attended Pikeville College (now the University of Pikeville) and the University of Kentucky.